richyen/richyen.github.io/_posts/2020-01-29-underestimating_log.markdown

 Getting familiar with commandline tools like `grep`, `sed`, and `awk` are also very important, so that you can quickly filter and zoom in on the suspected users, transactions, and processes.

 # Conclusion
 While a company's bottom line is often correlated with efficiency, performance, and throughput, there's no excuse for inadequate logging.
 Good logging saves valuable time, and time is money.
 PostgreSQL's logging is very powerful and informative, even without third-party log processing tools like Datadog and Splunk.
-It's the first and most powerful resource (along with looking at `pg_stat_acitivity`) that DBAs have when it comes to figuring out what caused problems in your application stack, and the tell-all snitch when it comes to investigating a database crash.
+It's the first and most powerful resource (along with looking at `pg_stat_activity`) that DBAs have when it comes to figuring out what caused problems in your application stack, and the tell-all snitch when it comes to investigating a database crash.
 Don't neglect it!